DataDog/storedog/README.md

 To start the backend containers, run the following:
 `docker-compose up`

-To build the frontend as well, please see the README in the [Storedog - Frontend](https://github.com/DataDog/storedog-frontend) repo.
+To build the frontend, please see the README in the [Storedog - Frontend](https://github.com/DataDog/storedog-frontend) repo.
 ## Database rebuild

 The current database is based off sample data provided by the Spree starter kit.
 To create a new `.sql` dump file, run the following command while the application is running.